Anunay Sood: Death

 Sood died on 4 November 2025, at the age of 32, while attending the Concours d'Elegance car show at the Wynn Hotel in Las Vegas.
 The Las Vegas Metropolitan Police Department stated the incident as non-criminal; no cause of death was publicly disclosed.

 As reported by 8NewsNow, a woman staying with Sood told investigators that she, Sood, and another woman purchased what they believed to be cocaine from a man on the casino floor at around 4 a.m.
 She stated that the three consumed the substance before going to sleep, and when the two women awoke later, Sood was found unresponsive.
 Police reportedly recovered a small bag containing an unidentified white substance and additional evidence suggesting the powder had been snorted.
-As of the latest updates, authorities have not made any arrests in connection with the incident.
+As of 19 November 2025, authorities have not made any arrests in connection with the incident.

 In an earlier statement to HT.com, the Las Vegas Metropolitan Police Department said: “On November 4, 2025, LVMPD responded to a dead body located in the 3100 block of South Las Vegas Boulevard.
 Officers assisted the coroner and took a non-criminal/medical report.”